Drug and Alcohol in the Community

 Half of Americans are concerned about increased substance use in their communities due to the economic impact of Coronavirus, a survey reveals.

-There was no way that Americans could anticipate, let alone be prepare for, the aftermath of the global pandemic, particularly the severe financial impact inflicted on many households, corporations and small businesses and mass job loss across the country.
-By the beginning of June, the number of job losses across the US had surpassed 40 million*.
-Worryingly, there have been a number of studies** indicating those who are unemployed are more likely to misuse drugs and/or alcohol.
-For example, a recent survey by American Addiction Centers reported that 1 in 5 recently unemployed Americans are turning to alcohol.
+There was no way that Americans could anticipate, let alone be prepared for the aftermath of the global pandemic, particularly the severe financial impact inflicted on many households, corporations, and small businesses, as well as mass job loss across the country.
+By the beginning of June, the number of job losses across the US had surpassed 40 million.* Worryingly, there have been a number of studies** indicating that those who are unemployed are more likely to misuse drugs and/or alcohol.
+For example, a recent survey by American Addiction Centers reported that 1 in 5 recently unemployed Americans is turning to alcohol.

 When broken down by city, it was found that LA is the most concerned about the impact of drugs in their neighborhoods as a result of the economic crisis—86% said they were worried about its effects.
-Elsewhere, residents of Atlanta (80%), Dallas (80%) and Chicago (79%) were among the most worried in America.
+Elsewhere, residents of Atlanta (80%), Dallas (80%), and Chicago (79%) were among the most worried in America.

-View these results across the US in the following infographic:
+View these results across the U.S. in the following infographic:

-While some may be drinking earlier, or more often, to cope with this extended disruption to their everyday lives, it’s also important to note that continual use of alcohol for this purpose can lead to dependency
+While some may be drinking earlier, or more often, to cope with this extended disruption to their everyday lives, it’s also important to note that continual use of alcohol for this purpose can lead to dependency.

 * https://www.theguardian.com/business/2020/may/28/us-job-losses-unemployment-coronavirus [theguardian.com]

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.